QUOTES-World reaction to deadly shooting at Moscow concert hall | Politics

 "We strongly condemn the heinous terrorist attack in Moscow.
 Our thoughts and prayers are with the families of the victims.
 India stands in solidarity with the government and the people of the Russian Federation in this hour of grief."
 OFFICE OF SYRIAN PRESIDENT BASHAR AL-ASSAD

-The Syrian presidency said in a statement that Assad phoned Russian President Vladimir Putin and told him that "ISIS and Nazism are twins, their spiritual father is one, and Russia will emerge victorious".
+The Syrian presidency said in a statement that Assad phoned Putin and told him that "ISIS and Nazism are twins, their spiritual father is one, and Russia will emerge victorious".
 SYRIAN FOREIGN MINISTRY

 "The Syrian Arab Republic condemns, in the strongest terms, the cowardly terrorist attack ... which comes after the great achievements gained by the friendly Russian people, particularly the special operation in Donbas, and after the elections that took place many days ago.
 Syria stresses the need for intensifying global efforts in facing such massacres and bring their perpetrators to justice."
 SAUDI ARABIA FOREIGN MINISTRY

-"Egypt strongly condemns the shooting incident ...
+EGYPTIAN FOREIGN MINISTRY "Egypt strongly condemns the shooting incident. ...
 The government and the people of Egypt express their sincere condolences and sympathies to the government and people of Russia in this painful tragedy and to the families of the victims, wishing them a speedy recovers to all the injured".
-UAE FOREIGN MINISTRY

-"The UAE expresses its strong denunciation of these criminal acts, and its permanent rejection of all forms of violence and terrorism that aim to destabilize security and stability and are inconsistent with international law."
-VENEZUELAN FOREIGN MINISTER YVAN GIL
+UAE FOREIGN MINISTRY "The UAE expresses its strong denunciation of these criminal acts, and its permanent rejection of all forms of violence and terrorism that aim to destabilize security and stability and are inconsistent with international law."

-"We express our strongest condemnation of the armed attack that has been carried out against civilians today in Moscow in the exhibition center Crocus City Hall.
-We send out condolences to the families of the victims and we stand in solidarity with the Russian government."
-CUBAN PRESIDENT MIGUEL DIAZ-CANEL

-"Cuba condemns the atrocious terrorist act that occurred in Moscow.
-Our sincerest condolences to the government and people of Russia."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)